jamonholmgren/jamon.dev/README.md

 It includes a small hard-coded router that handles subpages like `http://localhost:8080/subpage`.
 Check out the `handle_request` function.
 I may make this dynamic in the future.

-## Building
+## Building Locally

-Install a version of QB64 and open the `app.bas` file.
+Install a version of QB64 [from the website](https://qb64.com/) (_not_ the ./bin/install_qb64 script -- that's only for the remote server) and open the `app.bas` file.
 You can then create an executable from there, or run it directly.

 Once it's running (you'll see a terminal pop up with a blank black screen), go to `http://localhost`.
 The website will pop up and you'll see something like: